-An accounting degree leads to opportunities as a CPA, tax or audit professional in a corporate accounting setting, or a variety of executive leadership positions in business and industry.
-At Florida Tech, students prepare for accounting careers as well as graduate programs in accountancy, business, and law—or study for the certified public accountant (CPA) exam.
+An accounting degree could lay the groundwork for opportunities as a CPA, tax or audit professional in a corporate accounting setting, or a variety of executive leadership positions in business and industry.
+At Florida Tech, students prepare for accounting careers as well as graduate programs in accountancy, business and law.

-Whether you want to be a tax accountant, corporate auditor, or CPA, you can find many career options with an accounting degree from Florida Tech.
+Whether you want to be a tax accountant, corporate auditor or CPA, you can work toward many career options with an accounting degree from Florida Tech.
 Here, you’ll develop a strong background in business and get experience in modern accounting strategies and best practices.

 Accounting gives the aspiring entrepreneur the diverse financial skills necessary to successfully launch, manage, and grow a business.
 Résumé-building experiences, business networking opportunities, and insight into industries of interest are all part of a dynamic and focused accounting degree program.
 As a senior, you’ll complete the practicum in business, a professional internship course in which you apply your business skills and savvy within a dynamic local company.
 As a result, you get practical experience, an expanded professional network, and perhaps even a pre-graduation job offer.

 Students gain real-world experience in innovation and commercialization of new products and technologies.
 Working in teams, students experience pitching a business proposal to investors and funding sources.